aka0909/Swift/README.md

    - PeerJS: An intuitive library that acts as a wrapper over WebRTC and makes it easy to establish peer to peer connection.
    - Socket.io: To facilitate communication among users in the same room in real-time!
    - Nodemailer: To facilitate sending mail invite from the app itself on submitting a form
-   - Fontawesome: For all the icons in the web app
+   - Fontawesome and Flaticon: For all the icons in the web app
    - Freepik: For all the images in the web app
    - Codepen: Reference for the waves in the home page, the clock in the join or create room page, theme mode toggler in the rooms